therahulkumar/therahulkumar.github.io/_posts/2018-10-18-sed-command.markdown

 ---
 layout: post
-title:  "sed command"
+title:  "Sed: Unix/linux stream editor command"
 date:   2018-10-18 18:23:45 +0530
 categories: unix/linux commands
 permalink: /commands/sed.html
 comments: true
 ---

-## sed -- stream editor
+`sed` command is used in unix/linux like operating system for editing the file or stream and it does a lot of functions like find and replace, insertion, deletion. it scans the file or stream line by line and executes command on each line.

-`sed` command is used in unix/linux like operating system for editing the file or stream and it does a lot of functions like find and replace, insertion, deletion but it is mainly used for substitution of word. you can used `sed` to substitue words without opening the file. it scans the file or stream line by line and executes command on each line.
+In this post I am exploring some useful sed command with examples.

 ## Syntax